 Cynthia Nowell – Violin

-Cynthia Nowell has a bachelor’s degree at the University of Memphis in Family &.
-She has studied the violin since age 5, beginning under Nathan Lanier; the Bellevue SPA under Ami Ellis McVay, Judy Bragg, and Leah Thomas Hendrick; the University of Memphis Community School under Margaret Soper Gutierrez and Erin Hamilton; and Robert Sivy and Janice McNair at Bryan College and the University of Chattanooga’s Cadek Conservatory of Music.
-She has enjoyed playing, performing, and ministering through the Bellevue Orchestra, Ensembles, Choirs, the Bellevue Victory Marching Band, the Memphis Youth String Orchestra, her high school and college ensembles and orchestra, as well as individual and family/groups leading worship.
+Cynthia Nowell holds a bachelor’s degree from the University of Memphis in Family & Consumer Science.
+She has studied the violin since age 5, beginning under Nathan Lanier.
+She continued her studies through the Bellevue SPA under Ami Ellis McVay, Judy Bragg, and Leah Thomas Hendrick, through the University of Memphis Community School under Margaret Soper Gutierrez and Erin Hamilton, Robert Sivy and Janice McNair at Bryan College and at University of Chattanooga’s Cadek Conservatory of Music.
+Cynthia has enjoyed playing, performing, and ministering through the Bellevue Orchestra, Ensembles, Choirs, the Bellevue Victory Marching Band, the Memphis Youth String Orchestra, her high school and college ensembles and orchestra, as well as individual and family/groups leading worship.

-Cynthia is a member of the Suzuki Association of the Americas and is continually working on completing training for all of the Suzuki Levels.
+Cynthia is a member of the Suzuki Association of the Americas and is continually works to complete training for all of the Suzuki Levels.
 She is currently trained through Suzuki Violin Book 3.
 Cynthia enjoys working with children and learners of all ages, sharing her love of music to the glory of God.